Thunder Rising

 Thunder Rising is a children's fantasy novel in the Warriors series by Erin Hunter.
 Thunder Rising is the second book in the Dawn of the Clans arc, the first being The Sun Trail.
-Dawn of the Clans follows a group of anthropomorphic cats as they struggle to find peace within themselves, before the rise of the five Clans in the later Warriors series, ThunderClan, RiverClan, WindClan, ShadowClan, and SkyClan.
+Dawn of the Clans follows a group of anthropomorphic cats as they struggle to find peace within themselves, before the rise of the five Clans in the later Warriors series.
 Thunder Rising follows a young cat, Thunder, as he grows up under his uncle's care after his father abandoned him.
 He is torn between the cat that raised him and longing for the acknowledgement of his biological father.

 Plot

-Thunder Rising is set a few months following the events of The Sun Trail, during which the cats who were previously part of the Tribe of Rushing Water (also referred to as the Tribe) left their mountain home during a famine when the Tribe's leader had a vision directing the cats to leave in search of food.
-The cats have settled into their new home in a forest.
-Thunder, the son of Clear Sky and Storm, a rogue cat who lived in the forest before the Tribe cats arrived, is being raised by his uncle, Gray Wing, after his mother died and his father rejected him.
-A forest fire rages through Clear Sky's territory, forcing him and his group to temporarily seek shelter with Gray Wing.
+Thunder Rising is set a few months following the events of The Sun Trail, during which the cats who were previously part of the Tribe of Rushing Water (also referred to as the Tribe) left their mountain home during a famine when the Tribe's leader had a vision directing them to leave in search of food.
+The cats have settled into groups in their new home in a forest.
+Thunder, son of Tribe cat Clear Sky and Storm, a rogue cat living in the forest before the Tribe cats arrived, is being raised by his uncle, Gray Wing, after Storm dies and Clear Sky rejects him.
+A forest fire forces Clear Sky and his group to temporarily seek shelter with Gray Wing.
 While staying with Gray Wing, Clear Sky asks Thunder if he wants to live in the forest with him instead.
-Thunder accepts the offer, wanting to get to know his father, and he stays with Clear Sky for a short while.
-After seeing that Clear Sky is power-hungry and uncaring about the needs of his cats, Thunder leaves and returns to Gray Wing and his group.
+Thunder accepts the offer, wanting to get to know his father, and stays with Clear Sky for awhile.
+After seeing that Clear Sky is power-hungry and uncaring about the needs of the cats he leads, Thunder returns to Gray Wing's group.